Dym077/Numbers-game/README.md

 ### Known Bugs

-- When the player types a one-digit number in the answer box, the game will sometimes throw "You must enter a number in the answer box".
+- When the player types a one-digit number in the answer box, the game will throw "You must enter
+  a number in the answer box".
 - When the player scores 20 points, the game should restart, but the timer keeps running for some reason.
-- When the player gets 5 wrong answers, the timer runs for a few seconds and then stops.
+- When the player gets 5 wrong answers, the timer sometimes runs for a few seconds and then stops.

+### Fixed Bugs
+- When the player has 5 incorrect answers, the game is supposed to reset, which it now does.
+  Before though, the timer kept running like in the above stated bug, where the player scores 20 points.

 ## Technologies Used